 I was intrigued when I learned that there was an artist in Los Angeles who was turning the tragic wildfires into beautiful works of art, so I went to Radiant Space Gallery to see his work and was surprised to find the walls and floors of the gallery wrapped in silver mylar, reflecting the light from his beautiful sculptures in every direction.
 It was a wonderful, glowing display that allowed me to feel like I was not only visiting the infinity of our universe, but part of it.

-Darren had also constructed a small, mirror-filled pod, which I sat in, and found myself gazing at infinite versions of myself.
-I didn’t need to see that much of myself, so I quickly exited and then realized the point of this pod: To reflect on ourselves and all the versions of US.
+Darren Sarkin, the artist behind the magic, had also constructed a small, mirror-filled pod, which I sat in, and found myself gazing at infinite versions of myself.
+I didn’t need to see that much of myself, so I quickly exited and then realized the point of this pod: to reflect on ourselves and all the versions of US.
 As with all artists that I deeply admire, I wanted to find out more about what drives him to create, so I sat down with him to talk art and creation.

 I’ve recently appended that professor’s statement to, “Be an artist to stay mad.”
 My life’s path is to radically express myself, and move honestly through the world, doing no harm.
 Imagine attempting to be fully expressed and honest in every moment.
 If I worked in an office, for me that would mean alternating moment to moment between crying and going into rage.
 I think if most people were honest about their emotions, they would look equally crazy.
 So I do art.
 It allows me to show myself, feel joyful, and act weird and ridiculous without seeming out of place.